Statistics of interfacial fluctuations of radially growing clusters: Conclusions and outlook

 As mentioned in the introduction, part of the motivation for studying radial growth models such as the Eden or different ones lies in the possible similarity of these with some forms of biological development, such as for instance cell colonies.
 The results of our study can be translated into this context to obtain some simple conclusions, provided the modelling assumptions make sense for some biological system.
 The structure of a rapidly developing cell colony would be dominated by dilution effects, originated in the birth of new cells which volume causes the displacement of the existent cells.
 If the rate of growth is large enough this motion will dominate over any possible random dispersal of the individual cells.
 It is remarkable that such a consequence simply appears by considering domain growth, while it is not necessary to introduce corrections coming from the finite size of the constituents.
 This is the dilution dominated situation we have formalized by means of the (decorrelation) inequality $\gamma > 1/\zeta$ (assuming in this case $\delta=\zeta$).
-If we were to introduce some control protocol in order to keep the consequences of bacterial development to a minimum we would need to eliminate colony constituents (possibly randomly selected) at a high enough rate so the effective growth velocity were one that reversed the decorrelation inequality.
+In this case the overall appearance of the colony would be macroscopically isotropic (this is, disregarding microscopic details).
+If we were to introduce some control protocol in order to break this symmetry we would need to eliminate colony constituents (possibly randomly selected) at a high enough rate so the effective growth velocity were one that reversed the decorrelation inequality.
+This would make diffusion, instead of system size growth, the dominant mechanism responsible for the colony macroscopic structure.
+Consequently the macroscopic isotropy would be lost by means of diffusion mediated anisotropic fluctuations developing on large scales.
+This can be considered as a purely stochastic instability which could perhaps be connected to the early stages of some mechanism of biological pattern formation.
 For the one dimensional Eden model, accepting it belongs to the KPZ universality class, one finds $\gamma=1$ and $z =3/2$.
 If $z$ played the same role for the nonlinear KPZ equation as $\zeta$ for the linear equations considered herein (as it is reasonable to expect), the Eden model would be in the uncorrelated regime.
-In order to control it we would need to eliminate its cells at rate such that the effective growth rate obeyed $\gamma < 2/3$.
+In order to control it we would need to eliminate its cells at a rate such that the effective growth rate obeyed $\gamma < 2/3$.
 For the two dimensional Eden model, if its behavior were still analogous to that of the KPZ equation, we would find $z > 3/2$ and thus a greater difficulty for control.
 Note that for the particular growth rules of the Eden model one would need to eliminate peripheral cells in order to control the system.
 This would not be so in the case of an actual bacterial colony, for which bulk cells are still able to reproduce, and so cell elimination could be performed randomly across the whole colony.
 Of course, these conclusions are speculative as long as radial growth equations are not proved to reasonably model some biological system.